-While the absorption of all local government retirement systems into a single statewide system for law enforcement officers appears to provide the most feasible and effective resolution of the problem of lateral mobility within the borders of each state, and to be within the legislative power of the state to accomplish, this does not in itself resolve the problem of transfers across state lines.
+While the absorption of all local government retirement systems into a single statewide system for law enforcement officers appears to provide the most feasible and effective resolution of the problem of lateral mobility within the borders of each State, and to be within the legislative power of the State to accomplish, this does not in itself resolve the problem of transfers across State lines.

-Nor does the federal government apparently have the power to legislate the establishment of a single federal system which would sweep all of these state or local government systems into one overall law enforcement officers' plan which would cover all of the United States.
+Nor does the Federal Government apparently have the power to legislate the establishment of a single Federal system which would sweep all of these State or local government systems into one overall law enforcement officers' plan which would cover all of the United States.

-While the majority of transfers of employment would probably still occur within the borders of the state of residence the number of potential interstate movements is still very large and important in the overall development of professionalism, the effective deployment of available manpower, exchange of experience, filling of positions by men of the best caliber, and in the expansion of the fields of opportunity for the individual.
+While the majority of transfers of employment would probably still occur within the borders of the State of residence the number of potential interstate movements is still very large and important in the overall development of professionalism, the effective deployment of available manpower, exchange of experience, filling of positions by men of the best caliber, and in the expansion of the fields of opportunity for the individual.

 A solution must therefore be found to this problem of interstate transfers.
 The following considerations apply:

-(a) If all of the vast multitude of small and fragmented local systems can be reduced in number to fifty only, through absorption into a single system covering each state, as above described, then the establishment of reciprocity agreements between these fifty states would become a matter of practical feasibility.
+a.
+If all of the vast multitude of small and fragmented local systems can be reduced in number to 50 only, through absorption into a single system covering each State, as above described, then the establishment of reciprocrity agreements between these 50 States would become a matter of practical feasibility.
 As between 40,000 separate existing local authorities, it is not.
-It is probable that a single form of agreement can be arrived at which would be capable of serving all or most of these fifty states.
+It is probable that a single form of agreement can be arrived at which would be capable of serving all or most of these 50 States.

-- (b) While under some reciprocity systems now in operation, no funds are transferred between local authorities, there would probably be a stronger case for establishing the principle of a transfer of funds in the case of movements between one state system and another. - (c) A uniform actuarial basis for arriving at the amount of reserves to be transferred would seem to be indicated, even though this may not and probably would not coincide with the actuarial reserve basis being used by the gaining or the losing state, or either. - (d) An alternative would be for each state system to pay its share of the final pension at retirement, with no transfers of reserve, just as is now done under some state reciprocity arrangements.
-Since the administrative work would be greater, and the distances longer, and the respective systems less easily coordinated one with another, we would lean toward the previously described method of transferring a reserve and thus finalizing the whole matter at the time of transfer of employment. - (e) Such transfers of reserve would not, in the relative size of the cash flows under non-funded systems, cause anything like the same problems for statewide systems that they would for the many very small systems now in existence.
-While the individual amounts may seem large in the value scale of the individual, and could cause severe financial strains in a small system, especially where this is non-funded or only partially funded, the same amount would be taken in stride by a large system, even when non-funded.
+b.
+While under some reciprocity systems now in operation, no funds are transferred between local authorities, there would probably be a stronger case for establishing the principle of a transfer of funds in the case of movements between one State system and another.

+c.
+A uniform actuarial basis for arriving at the amount of reserves to be transferred would seem to be indicated, even though this may not and probably would not coincide with the actuarial reserve basis being used by the gaining or the losing State, or either.

+d.
+An alternative would be for each State system to pay its share of the final pension at retirement, with no transfers of reserve, just as is now done under some State reciprocity arrangements.
+Since the administrative work would be greater, and the distances longer, and the respective systems less easily coordinated one with another, we would lean toward the previously described method of transferring a reserve and thus finalizing the whole matter at the time of transfer of employment.

+e.
+Such transfers of reserve would not, in the relative size of the cash flows under nonfunded systems, cause anything like the same problems for statewide systems that they would for the many very small systems now in existence.
+While the individual amounts may seem large in the value scale of the individual, and could cause severe financial strains in a small system, especially where this is nonfunded or only partially funded, the same amount would be taken in stride by a large system, even when nonfunded.
 This applies equally to inward and outward transfers.
 A large funded system would be even less disturbed.